Razpudding/fed3-d3events/readme.md

 * location: _object_ With a name, city, adress, zipcode and lat long The list above is of datatype string unless mentioned otherwise

+## Features
+- Each event is mapped to a scatterplot where x and y axis are determined by longitutude and latitude, providing a rudimentary "map"
+- The color of each event is determined by the type of event (category) and connected to a label in the legend.
+- The color can also be mapped to how long ago the veent decription has been updated.

+## Steps taken
+* Print a couple of objects in the dataset to make sense of the information it holds
+* Describe each of the variables in the dataset
+* Figure out which could be interesting to display and come up with a concept
+* Figure out what the categories mean
+    - Sort the data by category
+    - Write down what I think each item in a cat has in common
+    - Make an enum out of my assumptions for each cat
+* Link the categories to the color

-Todo:
+## Todo:
 * Describe steps taken to make datavis
 V Translate categories and map them to color
 * Make scatterplot of price and category
 * Zoom in on the data a bit more to remove outliers (do this with the range possibly)
-* Add interaction (filtering data)
+* Add interaction (filtering data when clicking on legend, add class hidden)
-* Add image of event or title on mouseover (possible to the right of the graph)
-* Add the legend back
+* Add image of event or title on mouseover (possible to the right of the graph) V Add the legend back

-Steps taken
-* Figure out what the categories mean
-    - Sort the data by category
-    - Write down what I think each item in a cat has in common
-    - Make an enum out of my assumptions for each cat